There’s just something about a glass jar blender that says good taste.

 Doesn’t Retain Odour

-But that doesn’t seem to happen with glass and less you’ve just straight up not cleaned it properly which is on you to do and not the glasses fault!
+But that doesn’t seem to happen with a glass pitcher, unless you’ve just straight up not cleaned it properly which is on you to do and not the glasses fault!

-There’s just something about the way glass looks, it’s so classy and feels expensive even though it doesn’t necessarily cost more.
+There’s just something about the way glass blenders look, it’s so classy and feels expensive even though it doesn’t necessarily cost more.

 Uses Less plastic